Industrial Steam Boiler Technology and a Low-Carbon Future

-Heat exchangers can also recover heat from the combustion exhaust to increase the efficiency of the boiler – ensuring that the fuel used to heat the water is achieving maximum potential.
+Economizers can also recover heat from the combustion exhaust to increase the boiler’s efficiency – ensuring that the fuel used to heat the water achieves maximum potential.
 A heat exchanger helps pull heat off the exhaust port to preheat the feedwater tank water to about 140 to 200 degrees Fahrenheit.

 Are Electric and Hydrogen-Fueled Steam Boilers Really ‘Greener’?

 While electric or hydrogen-fueled steam boilers are considered low-carbon alternatives to fossil fuel boilers, Kiyo highlighted that replacing fossil fuel boilers with alternative energy boilers is currently very inefficient and expensive.

 He acknowledged that “fuel sources such as petroleum and natural gas will eventually be replaced by hydrogen, ammonia, and methane synthesis, or natural gas with Carbon Capture and Storage (CCS)/Utilization (CCU).”

 “Currently, however, a tremendous amount of energy is needed from geothermal, wind, solar, biomass, and waste energy sources to produce the same power as fossil fuel sources,” he added.
 “At this point, electricity and hydrogen are more expensive fuel sources than traditional fossil fuels; and, while hydrogen produces zero carbon emissions, it is far more expensive than natural gas or even electricity.”